 There’s the one of the three girls positioned in the center of a dorm window, completely nude, and the one of the two girls streaking through a dorm parking lot, 10 feet away from a clothed male student and a clothed campus police officer.

-There’s AUPD Chief Millard Dawson trying (and failing) to stop a crowd of male students from tearing a screen off of a ground floor girls’ dorm room window, and the one of he and Assistant Dean of Students Drew T. Ragan trying (and failing) to block the entrance into a dorm’s side door.
+There’s AUPD Chief Millard Dawson trying (and failing) to stop a crowd of male students from tearing a screen off a girl’s ground floor dorm room window, and the one of he and Assistant Dean of Students Drew T. Ragan trying (and failing) to block the entrance into a dorm’s side door.

-There’s the shot of the girls in a 5th floor dorm room window laughing and pointing at a naked girl whose legs are flailing outside the 4th floor window directly below them (best guess: she lost her balance trying to offer the best possible view to the crowd below).
+There’s the shot of the girls in a 5th floor dorm room window laughing and pointing at a naked girl whose legs are flailing outside the 4th floor window directly below them.
+(Best guess?
+She lost her balance trying to offer the best possible view to the crowd below).

 The two completely naked male students, posing for the camera with their arms around each other’s shoulders is a funny one —one of them is clutching what appears to be black silk briefs— as is the pickup truck full of naked Sigma Nu fraternity brothers.